edgedb/rfcs/text/1002-optionality-qualifier.rst

 A database is not a peer-to-peer RPC platform
 ---------------------------------------------

+Thrift documentation explains that "required is forever".
+What they mean by this is that required fields have to be provided by the caller, say a mobile device.
+Changing a required field into an optional field requires for the RPC server to be updated first before any RPC client code can use this capability.

+While this is a valid concern for RPC systems where new clients won't be able to connect to old servers, in the case of central databases, the most popular deployment scheme already is to migrate the database first.
+The central base is an easier target to control.
+It's true that there's a risk that this ordering will not be kept if the schema definition files are shared between teams responsible for backend and frontend code.

 The concerns listed by maintainers of protocol buffers and Thrift don't seem like they apply to a database which is set up as a central API layer